-Students are required to attend one state or regional meeting each academic year during the program for a total of 2 meetings.
-An NEANA or NEASRNA meeting will suffice as a state or regional meeting.
+Students are required to attend two state or regional meetings during the program.
+A NEANA or NEASRNA meeting will suffice as a state or regional meeting.
 Proof of attendance is mandatory.
+Attendance must be in-person.
 Professional behavior and attendance at all educational sessions during these meetings are mandatory.
 The state association or other organizations may provide some financial assistance for students to attend meetings.

-AANA Educational Meetings: Students are required to attend one of the following national meetings during the length of the program:
+AANA Educational Meetings: Students are required to attend (in person) one of the following national meetings during the length of the program:

-- Mid-Year Assembly (Washington DC),

-- Annual Congress (rotates to a different city every year)

-- Fall Leadership Academy (Chicago)

-• Assembly of School Faculty (rotates, virtual meeting is also acceptable).
+- Mid-Year Assembly (Washington DC), - Annual Congress (rotates to a different city every year) - Fall Leadership Academy (rotates to a different city every year) - Assembly of School Faculty (rotates to a different city every year)

 Some financial and scholarship assistance may be available from state associations, NEASF, and/or NEASRNA.
 The annual AANA Congress offers financial support through the "Sponsor a Student" process.

 Students are excused from clinical and class for the scheduled meeting days plus one travel day prior to and following the meeting.
 This must be approved by the program director in advance of the meeting.
 Professional behavior, dress, and attendance at the educational sessions is mandatory.
+Days off to attend a meeting are deducted from the PTO bank of time off.